 - Demonstrate unusual emotional reactions and moods.

-On a physical level, there are other symptoms generally known to be related to the autistic spectrum.
+On a physical level, other symptoms are generally known to be related to the autistic spectrum.
 If you have ASD, you may:

 - Display hyperactivity.